GLOBAL MARKETS-Pound up as Britain coughs up, Bitcoin rockets

 LONDON, Nov 29 (Reuters) - Signs of progress with U.S. tax cuts and Europe’s Brexit negotiations brought fresh highs for world stocks on Wednesday, while bitcoin topped $10,000 in a frenzy for cryptocurrencies.

-Britain’s pound was also in focus, rising to $1.34 for the first time since October on reports that Britain has offered as much as 50 billion euros ($59.2 billion) -- most of what the European Union wants -- to settle a Brexit “divorce bill”.
+Britain’s pound was also in focus, topping $1.34 for the first time since October on reports that Britain has offered as much as 50 billion euros - most of what the European Union wants - to settle a Brexit “divorce bill”.

 Sterling’s strength did push London’s FTSE into the red, but elsewhere the mood was almost exclusively upbeat, particularly in bank stocks after the soon-to-be head of the Federal Reserve said some regulations could be scaled back.